petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/users/understanding-users.md

 ---
 # Understanding Users

 Every person who accesses a Liferay site is considered a User.
-Unauthenticated Users are considered *Guest* users.
+Unauthenticated users are considered *Guest* users.
 Liferay ships out-of-the-box with a default Admin user who has complete control of and access to the system.
 [Roles and Permissions](../roles-and-permissions.md) govern what users are able to see and do on a site.

 Users break down into three general categories: